Child Support Attorneys in Somerset County

 Whether you are seeking child support or are being required to pay it, DeTommaso Law Group can help.
 Our Somerset County child support lawyers have extensive experience helping families ensure the well-being of their children during and after a divorce.

-If you are looking for a team of knowledgeable divorce lawyers in Morris, Hunterdon, Union Counties, and all of New Jersey, call (908) 274-3028 today.
+If you are looking for a team of knowledgeable divorce and family law attorneys in Morris, Hunterdon, Union Counties, and all of New Jersey, call (908) 274-3028 today.

 Understanding Child Support Laws